-Providers such ExpressVPN, which is in Panama, and NordVPN at British Virgin Islands offer secure, reliable and affordable VPN connections.
+Providers such as Surfshark and NordVPN are located in British Virgin Islands and offer secure, reliable and affordable VPN connections.
 If you are really sensitive about privacy and spying, then it is recommended that you seek one of these companies instead.

 Nonetheless, Private Internet Access does have some great features.
 You can connect as many as five devices at once, torrents are allowed and the service does have a kill switch.